-Third and subsequent attempts to repeat a course will require the approval of the student's advisor or Vice President of Academic and Student Affairs.
+Third and subsequent attempts to repeat a course will require the approval of the Registrar's Office

 Incomplete Grade

 An incomplete grade "I" indicates that a student has not completed a major course assignment (usually a final exam or culminating final assessment) due to extraordinary circumstances, such as serious illness, death in the family, etc. The grade is applied only in those instances where the student has a reasonable chance of passing.
 It is not used to give an extension of time for a student delinquent in meeting course responsibilities.
 An incomplete contract must be completed by the instructor, signed by the student and filed with the Registrar's Office prior to the end of the term.